sandepal-org/mq01-ops/xdocs/extra/sno-storage.md

-# Storage for Single Node OpenShift
+# :closed_book: Storage for Single Node OpenShift

-:closed_book: External storage is only necessary if you are using Single Node OpenShift.
+External storage is only necessary if you are using Single Node OpenShift.
 You can skip this section if you are using IBM ROKS or similar.

-It is best practice for MQ config, queue and log files to reside on storage that is external to the cluster; it makes queue managers more manageable if they are on storage volumes different from that used for cluster components such as `etcd`.
-An example might be to use higher performance disks for a high throughput persistent messaging system.

 ---

 ## Add external storage

-:closed_book: External storage is only necessary if you are using Single Node OpenShift.
-You can skip this section if you are using IBM ROKS or similar.

 In this section, we show you how to add an external disk on IBM Cloud.
 The process is similar for other cloud providers.